expressjs/discussions/docs/adr/adr-xxx-adoption-of-ossf-scorecard-for-express.md

 ## Implementation

-- Already implemented in the 3 GitHub organizations related to Express ecosystem: [expressjs](https://github.com/expressjs), [pillarjs](https://github.com/pillarjs) and [jshttp](https://github.com/jshttp).
+- Already implemented across the three GitHub organizations related to the Express ecosystem: [expressjs](https://github.com/expressjs), [pillarjs](https://github.com/pillarjs), and [jshttp](https://github.com/jshttp).
+- The security team will monitor changes in the Scorecard results and address issues as needed.
+The team will determine what can be fixed and prioritize accordingly.
+To streamline this process, an [automation is in place](https://github.com/expressjs/security-wg/blob/main/.github/workflows/ossf-scorecard-reporting.yml) that reports changes in the Scorecard scores.

 ## References